Moving To San Francisco — Your Guide To Living, Working & Playing In The Golden Gate City

 Moving to California brings a warm-summer Mediterranean climate, and San Francisco enjoys dry, hot summers and mild, wet winters.
 Influenced by the Pacific Ocean and the San Francisco Bay, the weather remains fairly consistent throughout the year, though the famous San Fran fog is a common feature during summer.

 Almost 24” of rain falls during an average year in San Francisco, and it is fairly heavy from December through February.
 This can be a good time to consider self storage, as it is an excellent place to keep outdoor furniture or vehicles rather than leaving them out in the wet.
-Other things that are kept in a garage or a shed, for example electrical equipment, may not appreciate moisture and can also be put in the storage unit.
+Other things that are kept in a garage or a shed, for example electrical equipment, may not appreciate moisture and can also be put in a climate-controlled San Francisco storage unit.

 3. San Francisco’s bustling economy